ovh/docs/pages/cloud/vps/starting_with_a_vps/guide.en-ie.md

 ## Objective

 A virtual private server (VPS) is a virtualised dedicated server.
-Unlike web hosting plans (described as “shared”), which are technically managed by OVH, you are fully responsible for administrating your VPS.
+Unlike web hosting plans (described as “shared”), which are technically managed by OVHcloud, you are fully responsible for administrating your VPS.

 **This guide will give you a few tips to help you manage your newly delivered and installed VPS.**

 > [!warning]
 >
-> OVH is providing you with machines that you will be responsible for.
+> OVHcloud is providing you with machines that you will be responsible for.
 We have no access to these machines, and therefore cannot manage them.
 You are responsible for your own software and security management.
 This guide is designed to assist you in common tasks as much as possible.
 However, we recommend that you call upon a specialised service provider if you experience any issues or doubts when it comes to managing, using or securing your server.
 You can find more information in the “Go further” section of this guide.
 >

 ## Requirements

-- You need to have reserved your VPS on the [OVH website](https://www.ovh.ie/vps/){.external}.
+- You need to have reserved your VPS on the [OVHcloud website](https://www.ovhcloud.com/en-ie/){.external}.
 - You need to have received the email with your access ID after the installation (validated during your order).